Kobdik/di-app/readme.md

 + Ability to inject the same dependencies concurrently
 + **Lifetime Management**: Singleton, Transient and Scoped lifetime

 Imagine a web server that has dozens of services.
 If its startup speed is critical, then asynchronous **Lazy Loading** of services solves that problem.
-It will allow the application to launch faster, with the minimal count of necessary services, while the server remains responsive.
+It will allow the application to launch faster, with the minimal count of necessary services.
+Even while loading dependencies graph the server stays still responsive.

 ## Table of contents